OFFLINE

 Chocolate.

-Married for 38 years and still together!
-Mother of two sons and one daughter (and the associated two daughters in law and one son in law)and grandmother to one delightful grand-daughter now aged 3 years and a bit - she was born in October 2006 and one equally delightful grandson born 12th May 2009 in Ireland to Neil and Rose.
+Married for 39 years and still together!
+Mother of two sons and one daughter (and the associated two daughters in law and one son in law)and grandmother to two delightful grand-daughters, the elder now aged 4 years - she was born in October 2006 - and the younger now 6 months old - she was born in June 2010 - and two equally delightful grandsons, one born in May 2009 in Ireland and, the more recent arrival, born in Alice Springs Australia in April 2010.
 All of our children - and grandchildren - are now overseas.
-One son, Richard, is working in England and the other, Neil, in Ireland at present - probably away for at least another couple of years .... not sure if and when Richard will return premanently - but he and his wife visited (on our air miles) for my husband's significant birthday in April 2009.
-Richard's wife had never been to New Zealand and it was wonderful to be able to welcome her here.
+One son is working in England and the other in Ireland at present - probably away for at least another year .... not sure if and when our son in England will return premanently - but he and his wife, who had never been to New Zealand, visited (on our air miles) for my husband's significant birthday in April 2009.
 Their presence made Ted's birthday a very special celebration.
-Our daughter, Catherine and her husband and 3-year-ol daughter left to work in Alice Springs in mid January - at least Ben will be working this year - Catherine is having a year off as the next little one is due in mid April.
-We are looking forward to being with the family to greet the new arrival and hope to stay for 5 or 6 weeks.
+Our daughter and her husband and 3-year-old daughter left to work in Alice Springs in mid January 2010 - at least our son-in-law was working this year - our daughter took a year off to care for their new baby.
+They joined us in New Zealand for Christmas and will be here until mid January.

 Travel: We have travelled overseas on many occasions.
-We visited Great Britain and Spain and Portugal during the year before last.
-Last year we enjoyed home exchanges in Christchurch in the South Island of New Zealand and in the Sunshine Coast of Queensland, Australia and, in the early part of the year, visited Thailand for our son' Richard's wedding - a mid point for the NZ and UK based parents and a country with romantic associations for the couple as that is where they met several years ago.
-This year we visited the Gold Coast of Queensland - beaches that go on for ever overlooked by incongruous skyscrapers and backed by a green hinterland, and, closer to home, Wellington and the South Island (the Mainland to those who live there!)
+We visited Great Britain and Spain and Portugal during 2007.
+In 2008 we enjoyed home exchanges in Christchurch in the South Island of New Zealand and in the Sunshine Coast of Queensland, Australia and, in the early part of that year, visited Thailand for our son' Richard's wedding - a mid point for the NZ and UK based parents and a country with romantic associations for the couple as that is where they met several years ago.
+In 2009 we visited the Gold Coast of Queensland - beaches that go on for ever overlooked by incongruous skyscrapers and backed by a green hinterland, and, closer to home, Wellington and the South Island (the Mainland to those who live there!)
+In 2010 we visited Alice Springs in Australia and enjoyed a brief visit to Dunedin in the South Island of New zealand.

 My computer: How could I forget my virtual good friend!